webmakaka/webmakaka/README.md

 ### Hello ${userName}, if you watch video courses and read books, please share interesting projects with us!

-Please use docker and kubernetes to deploy results by a few commands.
+Please use docker and kubernetes to deploy results with a few commands.

 ---